shirtsgroup/physical_validation/doc/simulation_data.rst

 * :obj:`.SimulationData.units` of type :class:`.UnitData`:
   Information on the units used by the simulation program.
 * :obj:`.SimulationData.ensemble` of type :class:`.EnsembleData`:
-  Information on the sampled ensemble.
+  Information describing the sampled ensemble.
 * :obj:`.SimulationData.system` of type :class:`.SystemData`:
-  Information on the system (atoms, molecules, constraints, etc.).
+  Information on the system (numbers of atoms, molecules, constraints, etc.).
 * :obj:`.SimulationData.observables` of type :class:`.ObservableData`:
   Trajectories of observables along the simulation.
 * :obj:`.SimulationData.trajectory` of type :class:`.TrajectoryData`: